-Ephesians 2:1-3 And you [the church] has he quickened, who were dead in trespasses and sins; wherein in time past you walked according to the course of this world, according to the prince of the power of the air, the spirit that now works in the children of disobedience: Among whom also we all had our conduct in times past in the lusts of our flesh, fulfilling the desires of the flesh and of the mind; and were by nature the children of wrath, even as others.
+Ephesians 2:1-3 And you [the church] He made alive, who were dead in trespasses and sins, in which you once walked according to the course of this world, according to the prince of the power of the air, the spirit who now works in the sons of disobedience, among whom also we all once conducted ourselves in the lusts of our flesh, fulfilling the desires of the flesh and of the mind, and were by nature the children of wrath, just as the others.

-Ephesians 2:11-12 Wherefore remember, that you being in time past Gentiles in the flesh, who are called Uncircumcision by that which is called the Circumcision in the flesh made by hands; that at that time you were without Christ, being aliens from the commonwealth of Israel, and strangers from the covenants of promise, having no hope, and without God in the world.
+Ephesians 2:11-12 Therefore remember that you, once Gentiles in the flesh—who are called Uncircumcision by what is called the Circumcision in the flesh made by hands—that at that time you were without Christ, being aliens from the commonwealth of Israel and strangers from the covenants of promise, having no hope and without God in the world.

 All of us were Satan's possession, and through sin we showed our subjugation to him.
 All of us were spiritual Gentiles, but we have received mercy.
 The basic idea that underlies sin is failure.
 It is the failure to live up to an ideal.

-Falling asleep while you're driving is a failure to live up to a standard, and it can damage and destroy very quickly.
-Sin is our failure to glorify God, to glorify our owner.
+Falling asleep while you are driving is a failure to live up to a standard, and it can damage and destroy very quickly.
+Sin is our failure to glorify God, to glorify our Owner.
 It too kills, but not always as quickly as in an automobile accident.
-When we were in this state before, we had antagonistic, anti-God, grasping, self-centered, aggressive, obstinate, proud, arrogant, insecure, restless and competitive attitudes.
-We were everything but the image of our innocent easily-approached-to, never-too-busy childlike God.
+When we were in this state before, we had antagonistic, anti-God, grasping, self-centered, aggressive, obstinate, proud, arrogant, insecure, restless, and competitive attitudes.
+We were everything but the image of our innocent, easily-approached-to, never-too-busy, childlike God.
 We were like the fool in Psalm 14 who said in his heart "There is no God," that God is not in all our thoughts.

-I wonder if you understand that this is what is keeping the Church apart, keeping it divided.
-There are some people out there who are propounding all kinds of doctrinal corrections that they are demanding to see made, and seemingly forgetting that for fifty years the Church was blessed while it was using the doctrines that they want to change.
-Now I say this because those doctrines seem to have been acceptable to God, but these same people—and again I don't think that they realize it—are continuing the same trend begun by the Tkachs and their staff.
+I wonder if you understand that this is what is keeping the church apart, keeping it divided.
+There are some people out there who are propounding all kinds of doctrinal corrections that they are demanding to see made, and seemingly forgetting that for fifty years the church was blessed while it was using the doctrines that they want to change.
+Now I say this because those doctrines seem to have been acceptable to God, but these same people—and again I do not think that they realize it—are continuing the same trend begun by the Tkachs and their staff.
 The only difference is the specific doctrines that they want to see changed.

 Part of the argument they use is, "We can always become more doctrinally pure, can't we?"
 That at first sounds good, until you stop to think that it was doctrinal changes that were used to tear us apart.
-It doesn't compute.
+It does not compute.
 What that means is that the new doctrines are not producing a faith that will unify us.
 I mean the doctrines that were produced by the Tkachs.
 It blew us apart.
-It didn't unify us.
-It blew us apart, and if we keep making doctrinal changes, doesn't it follow that we will continue to split?
+It did not unify us.
+It blew us apart, and if we keep making doctrinal changes, does it not follow that we will continue to split?
 This is why that simple advice in Jude is so good.
 "Go back to the faith which was once delivered."
-That's what unified us.
+That is what unified us.
 If we want to be unified, you have to go back to what united us in the first place.
-"Go back to your first love!", Jesus said to the Ephesian Church.
-It's basically the same concept.
+"Go back to your first love!", Jesus said to the Ephesian church.
+It is basically the same concept.

 I want you to think of this.
-The letter to the Laodiceans shows that as a church, our lives were heavily tilted to be centered on ourselves and this world, but lukewarm toward God, and that's what Laodiceanism is.
+The letter to the Laodiceans shows that as a church, our lives were heavily tilted to be centered on ourselves and this world, but lukewarm toward God, and that is what Laodiceanism is.
 It is being passive and lukewarm within a relationship.
 If you love someone very deeply, but they were at best lukewarm toward you, how would you feel?
-You would feel that you were the victim of unrequited love, and I'll tell you, it would frustrate you.
+You would feel that you were the victim of unrequited love, and I will tell you, it would frustrate you.

 Turn with me to I Peter 4 as we continue this point about remembering what we were.

-I Peter 4:3 For the time past of our life may suffice us to have wrought the will of the Gentiles . . .
+I Peter 4:3 For we have spent enough of our past lifetime in doing the will of the Gentiles . . .

-That's understandable because that's what we did when we were in the world.
+That is understandable because that is what we did when we were in the world.
 We worked the will of the unconverted because we were owned by Satan.

-I Peter 4:3-4 . . . when we walked in lasciviousness, lusts, excess of wine, revellings, banquetings, and abominable idolatries: Wherein they think it strange that you run not with them to the same excess of riot, speaking evil of you.
+I Peter 4:3-4 —when we walked in lewdness, lusts, drunkenness, revelries, drinking parties, and abominable idolatries.
+In regard to these, they think it strange that you do not run with them to the same flood of dissipation, speaking evil of you.